 Macromolecules (RNA, protein) perform critical functions in cells.
 These functions are absolutely dependent on three-dimensional structure.
 Members of our department conduct studies to determine the three-dimensional structures of cancer-associated molecules,

 how these structures are formed, and how structural alterations affect the functions of molecules.
 In particular, we study how altered structures contribute to the pathophysiology of cancer and use this structural knowledge to design therapeutics.

 - The Eck Lab specializes in X-ray crystallography of kinases.
-The lab has determined the structure of patient-derived EGFR mutants to propose mechanisms of tumor response to therapy
+The lab has determined the structure of patient-derived EGFR mutants to propose mechanisms of tumor response to therapy and drug

 - The Marto Lab uses mass spectrometry to interrogate the proteome.
 The goal is to understand how genomic alterations, environmental insults, and chemical probes impact proteins, biochemical complexes, and